Skip to main content

 Couples' health insurance Separate individual health insurance

-You would have seperate plans and could have different treatment options tailored to your individual needs.
+Cover You'll both have the same level of cover.
+You would have separate plans and could have different treatment options tailored to your individual needs.

 Cost When you first take out a policy, a discount of up to 10% is sometimes available for joint cover.
 So, this could be a cheaper option in the first year.
 Each person is assessed individually.
 This means your premium may be lower than your partner's if you're in better health.

-You can add children to your joint policy.
+Flexibility You can add children to your joint policy.
 You can also take your partner off the policy if you separate or divorce.
+You can add children to your individual policy.

-Ease You’ll have one policy with one renewal date and one bill each month.
+Ease You'll have one policy with one renewal date and one bill each month.
+You'll have separate policies, renewal dates and a bill for each policy.

 How to apply for couples' health insurance?